RaghavGupta2006/MLresearchproject/README_EN.md

-# MolGBN-OPR: Multi-modal Fusion Model Based on Gradient Boosting Neural Network for Predicting Organic Micropollutant Rejection Efficiency
+# A Multimodal Fusion Framework for NF/RO Performance: Leveraging Molecular Graphs for Superior Predictive Modeling and Mechanistic Explanations

 ## Project Introduction